 Named by MovieMaker Magazine as one of the 2022's screenwriters to watch, Gabriele Fabbro was born in 1996, in Milan, Italy.
 He's a film director with a BFA degree in Filmmaking from the New York Film Academy.
 Since 2011, he wrote, directed and produced over 30 productions including features, short films, music videos and commercials.
 Among his most recent works, he directed the music video “If You Run (2020)” for Josh Homme (Queens of the Stone Age).
-His latest short film “8 (2019)” screened at the 76 Venice Film Festival and his first feature film "The Grand Bolero (2021)", premiered at the 2021 Austin Film Festival, is one 2022's most awarded features from Italy and is currently in competition for the David di Donatello Awards, Italy's equivalent to the Oscars.
+His latest short film “8 (2019)” screened at the 76 Venice Film Festival and his first feature film "The Grand Bolero (2021)", premiered at the 2021 Austin Film Festival, is one 2022's most awarded features from Italy and was in competition for the David di Donatello Awards, Italy's equivalent to the Oscars.

 Check out the full resume on